Think your child is safely buckled?

 Car seat inspections are offered FREE of charge!

 This training satisfies the requirement of the 2005 Minnesota Law (MN 245A.18) that requires programs licensed under DHS Rule 3, including child care and foster care providers, in Minnesota to complete a three hour child passenger safety training before they begin transporting children under the age of nine.
+There is an online component that would need to be completed prior to the in-person portion of the course.

 This training is for, but not limited to: